 Hydrocarbon refrigerants guideline

-Safety requirements for the use of hydrocarbon refrigerants are prescribed in the Petroleum and Gas (Production and Safety) Act 2004 (P&G Act).
+Safety requirements for the use of fuel gases as a refrigerants (commonly referred to as hydrocarbon refrigerants) are prescribed in the Petroleum and Gas (Production and Safety) Act 2004 (the Act) and subordinate Regulation.

 Hydrocarbon refrigerants include: